Posts tagged ·

 Powering the phone on for the first time put the love affair back on track.
 The display is gorgeous.
 It’s larger than the iPhone 3GS, nicer looking than iPhone 4, but proportionally takes up about the same percentage of the front of the handset.
 The material is called Gorilla Glass and it’s beautifully smooth and slightly cooler than you would expect to the touch.
 The surface does seem to take and hold fingerprints more than the iPhone’s, but this was a very hot and sticky day so maybe it was literally just me.

-I have not used an Android-based phone before, for the past 2 years I have had an iPhone and before than I had a Blackberry.
+I have not used an Android-based phone before, for the past 2 years I have had an iPhone and before that I had a Blackberry.
 I have possibly simply got used to the “Apple” way of doing things.
 I am very willing and able to mock Apple products when I feel it’s needed, but one thing Apple usually get right is their user interface.
-The S2′s interface is literally the worst I have experienced, a few of the gripes are:
+The S2’s interface is literally the worst I have experienced, a few of the gripes are:

 • No way to group icons.
 On the iPhone I drop one icon on top of another, they become a group.